Giving the AI definition a form suitable for the engineer: Adding the incorrect moves to the definition of AI

 There is yet another problem.
 It is possible for the arbitrary Turing machine to reach a state (of the tape) where each move leads to a deadlock.
 This means that we will have to give up the requirement of the existence of at least one correct move.
-The latter means that the world has to be one in which the device cannot `die'.
+The latter means that the world has to be one in which the device can `die'.
 In [4] we've already given up the requirement for the world not to contain any fatal errors.
-Following the same logic and taking into account the same reasons, we could give up the requirement for the device not to be able to `die'.
+Following the same logic and taking into account the same reasons, we could give up the requirement that it is not possible the device to `die'.
 The notions of `death' and `fatal error' may look synonymous, but if you take a look at our definitions of them, you will see that they are two different things.

 In [4], there is one more case when the Turing machine is shutting-off.
 There the life consist of 100 games each one no longer than 1000 steps.
-That is why, if one game continue more that 1000 steps it is shutting-off.
-Anyway, this is not a real shutting-off because we only add one `draw' reward without changing the way the Turing machine works.
-(We don't change its internal state neither the configuration on the ribbon.)
+That's why if one game continues more than 1000 steps it is shutting-off.
+Anyway, this is not a real shutting-off because we only add one ``draw'' score without changing the way the Turing machine works.
+(We don't change its internal state, nor the configuration on the ribbon.)